-- As per WHMIS 2015 GHS all personnel at FLINT must have general WHMIS training/certification for veteran workers and prior to commencing work for new workers (refer to Section Training and Communication FLINT HSE Management System Manual). - Additionally site specific worker education on the products used on site, (ex. chemical hazards & control, PPE, storage, SDS details, emergency procedures and handling criteria) must also be provided by FLINT management/supervision. - Each product utilized in the workplace must have a detailed 16 Section Safety Data Sheet printed and readily available in key location at the worksite (as per WHMIS 2015 - GHS standard). - Due to recent changes with WHMIS 2015 improvements to the Supplier Labels have been implemented, if the product is missing a supplier (manufacturer) Workplace Labels have been enhanced now requiring the statement "Safe Handling Precaution.
+- As per WHMIS 2015 GHS all personnel at FLINT must have general WHMIS training/certification for veteran workers and prior to commencing work for new workers (refer to Section Training and Communication FLINT Safety Management System). - Additionally site specific worker education on the products used on site, (ex. chemical hazards & control, PPE, storage, SDS details, emergency procedures and handling criteria) must also be provided by FLINT management/supervision. - Each product utilized in the workplace must have a detailed 16 Section Safety Data Sheet printed and readily available in key location at the worksite (as per WHMIS 2015 - GHS). - Due to recent changes with WHMIS 2015 improvements to the Supplier Labels have been implemented, if the product is missing a supplier (manufacturer) Workplace Labels have been enhanced now requiring the statement "Safe Handling Precaution.
 Place a Workplace Label on a new empty container prior to decanting a larger volume into a smaller usable container (ex.
-Supplier 205 liter drum decanting into a 1 liter spray bottle). - Hazard Pictograms have change from round symbols to red squares on a point and there are ten pictograms as follows: - Gas Cylinder - Exploding Bomb - Health Hazard
+Supplier 205 litre drum decanting into a 1 litre spray bottle). - Hazard Pictograms have change from round symbols to red squares on a point and there are ten pictograms as follows: - Gas Cylinder - Exploding Bomb - Health Hazard - Flame over Circle - Skull and Crossbones